ConPaaS-team/conpaas/docs/userguide.rst

 functionality.

 Create a service.
-    Click on “create new service”, then select the service you want to create.
-This operation starts a new “Manager” virtual machine instance.
-The manager is in charge of taking care of the service, but it does not host applications itself.
-Other instances in charge of running the actual application are called “agent” instances.
+    Click on “add new service”, then select the service you want to add.
+This operation adds extra functionalities to the application manager which are specific to a certain service.
+    These functionalities enable the application manager to be charge of taking care of the service, but it does not host applications itself.
+    Other instances in charge
+    of running the actual application are called “agent” instances.

 Start a service.